-In Donald Trump’s America, I know one has to be careful when one says that our political situation now is worse now than its ever been — because some historian will drag out analogies with the founding fathers or how nasty our politics were right before the Civil War, or during the Great Depression — and I’m not prepared to argue that case.
-But in recent memory, the state of our political discourse is certainly worse than its ever been.
+In today’s America, I know one has to be careful when one says that our political situation now is worse now than it’s ever been — because some historian will drag out analogies with the founding fathers or how nasty our politics were right before the Civil War, or during the Great Depression — and I’m not prepared to argue that case.
+But in recent memory, the state of our political discourse is certainly worse than it’s ever been.

 It’s not just politics; it’s well known that confidence in major institutions in the United States is at an all-time low.
 So, for example, consider the following polls from Gallup, which show that people who register as having a “great deal” or “quite a lot” of confidence in major institutions includes the following numbers:

 - The Church and Organized Religion: 36%

 - The Presidency: 38%

 The lowest numbers here belong to the US Congress, which for quite some time has polled lower than probably any other major institution in the United States.1 In fact, only 4% of Americans have a “great deal” of confidence in Congress as an institution.2